sykang169/aws-well-architected-labs-kor/content/setup/lab-setup-master/_index.en.md

 1. Private Key file in .PEM file format is automatically downloaded from the browser.
 The private key is required when using the following CloudFormation.

 {{% notice warning %}}
 You must download .pem key.
-Do not use EventEngine의 default key.
+Do not use EventEngine's default key.
 {{% /notice %}}